ran-isenberg/aws-lambda-handler-cookbook/docs/getting_started.md

 ## **Preparing Code for PR**

 Run ``make pr``.
 This command will run all the required checks, pre commit hooks, linters, code formatters, import sorting and tests, so you can be sure GitHub's pipeline will pass.
+It will also generate an updated swagger OpenAPI JSON file and place it at docs/swagger/openapi.json location.

 The command auto fixes errors in the code for you.

 If there's an error in the pre-commit stage, it gets auto fixed.
 However, are required to run ``make pr`` again so it continues to the next stages.

 Be sure to commit all the changes that ``make pr`` does for you.

+## **OpenAPI Swagger Generation**
+Run either ``make pr`` or ``make openopi`` to generate an updated swagger OpenAPI JSON file and place it at docs/swagger/openapi.json location.

 ## **GitHub Pages Documentation**